 MNO’s also face falling margins on voice calls and rising financing costs for the installation of the new “G’s” networks.
 Out of crowded possibilities, the financial services sector offers MNOs the opportunity to exploit synergies in their existing customer services and billing, airtime, payment, serving banks as an interface and settlement capabilities so that in the end, customers will become less dependent on bank branches, automatic teller machines and traditional bank-based payment systems.
 Indeed, MNOs may be able to compete more efficiently than incumbents in areas such as cross-border credit transfers.

-3rd Party companies brining in new diversification and their business model is on Mobile Money and Mobile Banking and their business model talks about payments, micro payments and merchant acquiring by these 3rd party companies there are success stories of such companies in Japan, Indonesia, Kenya and many more where everything is done by tease 3rd party and rest last mile is achieved by bank and MNO and interesting MNO and Bank don’t relies at back these ride on their infra structure only
+3rd Party companies bringing in new diversification and their business model is on Mobile Money and Mobile Banking and their business model talks about payments, micropayments and merchant acquiring by these 3rd party companies there are success stories of such companies in Japan, Indonesia, Kenya and many more where everything is done by tease 3rd party and rest last mile is achieved by bank and MNO and interesting MNO and Bank don’t rely at back these ride on their infrastructure only

 Through the adoption of a converged MFS-OCS system, subscriber/customer profiling would be easy to an extent that any time the entire transaction history of customer/subscriber would be readily available for recharge history, call patterns, data spending, Mobile money will tell spending habit and shopping choice for daily and monthly, bill payments history, Mobile Banking will tell payments & transfer history and payroll history can be combined into system known as SCB- Subscriber Credit Bureau.

-This means the integration and architecture should be very strong and though all the boxes may come from the same vendor to ease up administrative tasks at the MNO side.
-MNO initiatives, idea or Intellectual Property (IP) should be 100% controlled and owned by the in house team (Service Creation Platform Box) driven by product management team so that no vendor will steal MNO owned ideas for which the MNO will have paid a great sum to get developed but later on sold to others MNO across the world.
-The converged system has the ability to integrate with any system with universal open API’s and has the advantage of quick time to market for new ideas and the flexibility to offer mainstream MNO dependent promotions from the MFS part of the business that allowing cross pollination of ideas and service offerings.
+This means the integration and architecture should be very strong, reliable and scalable at all times.
+Though all the boxes may come from the same vendor to ease up administrative tasks at the MNO side.
+MNO initiatives, idea or Intellectual Property (IP) should be 100% controlled and owned by the in house teams (service creation platform box).
+This should be driven by product management team so that no vendor will steal MNO owned ideas for which the MNO will have paid a great sum to get developed but later on sold to others MNO across the world.
+The converged system has the ability to integrate with any system with universal open API’s and has the advantage of the quick time to market for new ideas and the flexibility to offer mainstream MNO dependent promotions from the MFS part of the business that allowing cross-pollination of ideas and service offerings.

-These moves demonstrate the center of gravity of our industry is moving.
+These moves demonstrate the centre of gravity of our industry is moving.
 Also, events such as the successful Alibaba IPO, the emergence of China UnionPay as a global player and the ongoing Chinese EMV migration demonstrate in which direction the wind is blowing.
-The evolution from 4G to 5G can be interpreted as a shift in the center of power towards Asia.
+The evolution from 4G to 5G can be interpreted as a shift in the centre of power towards Asia.

 Recommendation to the evolution of the mobile financial services ecosystem and IN system at MNO end is very important as its no longer is mobile money an enticing possibility or an unproven concept.
 In the last ten years since the first concept, mobile money has provided millions of people around the world with access to finance, and demand continues to increase.